RussellLuo/restart-auth/README.md

-# restart-auth
+# RESTArt-CrossDomain

-A RESTArt extension for Authentication.
+A RESTArt extension for cross-domain access.